 Location: 555 Bingham Ave, Sault Ste.
 Marie, MI

-Enjoy a nutritionally balanced lunch at Chippewa-Luce-Mackinac Community Action's dining site where people are brought together to each lunch and socialize in a group setting.
-If you are age 60 years or older, or if you are the spouse of a person age 60 years or older, you are eligible to attend.
+Enjoy a nutritious lunch at the Chippewa-Luce-Mackinac Community Action dining site, where individuals can gather to share a meal and socialize in a group setting.
+If you are 60 years of age or older, or the spouse of someone 60 or older, you are eligible to attend.

 Location: Calery Center - 524 Ashmun St.